mohitgupta452/QuizRepo/README.md

 # QuizRepo

-Start your app on port 8080 (or edit baseUrl in the environment).
+Start app on port 8080 (or edit baseUrl in the environment).

 In Postman: Import → Upload Files → pick both JSON files.